What We Believe About Marriage

 Weddings are normally held in the Historic Church which seats approximately 225 people.
 The Ministry Center Sanctuary seats approximately 800 people but is restricted in the hours it is available; for weddings anticipating more than 225 people, use of the Sanctuary may be considered.

 Having a marriage ceremony in a church brings with it a certain set of expectations.
 One of those expectations is that the ceremony will be a Christian ceremony.
 This means that the order and structure of the service will follow the ceremony contained in the Book of Common Prayer.
 The music selected for the marriage ceremony is sacred music, either traditional (classical/hymns) or contemporary.
 For a variety of reasons, some exceptions may be granted for other kinds of music to be included in the ceremony with the consent of both the Worship Arts Office and the Rector.

 Permission for the marriage of divorced persons is given after discussion with the clergy and the consent of the Rector and Bishop.
 A divorce should be final for 1 year prior to application and a copy of the final divorce decree must also be submitted.
 The provisions for remarriage after divorce are articulated in Scripture and are based on God’s promise of grace and forgiveness.

-Contact Nancy Sapakoff, the Rector’s Personal Assistant (NSapakoff@StAndrews.Church or 843.284.4324) for answers to any additional questions concerning weddings.
+After reading through the information above and learning about Your Wedding at St. Andrew’s, contact Nancy Sapakoff, the Rector’s Personal Assistant (NSapakoff@StAndrews.Church or 843.284.4324) for answers to any additional questions concerning weddings.